slimndap/wp-theatre/readme.txt

 == Upgrade Notice ==

 = 0.11.2 =
+* Fix: The event editor was saving ghost events in the background.

+= 0.11.2 =
 * Fix: Events without prices ended up having a price of 0.00.
 * Fix: Renamed the datetimepicker to avoid conflicts with other datetimepickers.